-BSc (Hons) Equine Science and Business (including Agriculture or Bloodstock routes) (Professional Placement Year)
+BSc (Hons) Equine Science and Business (Professional Placement Year)

 UCAS Code